Back-to-School Guide

 MIDDLE SCHOOL ORCHESTRA

 Intermediate strings musicians are invited to join morning orchestra.
-Running T/W/Th, 7:30 - 8:10 am, this is a fun and fast-paced ensemble music program with impressive culture and play!
-Sign up here!
+Running T/W/Th, 7:25 - 8:10 am, this is a fun and fast-paced ensemble music program with impressive culture and play!
+Sign-ups coming in mid July.

 FALL MAINSTAGE PRODUCTION

-Mainstage-ready performers are invited to audition for seasonal productions in the Fall (Grades 5-12) and Spring (Middle School students).
-Auditions for this fall’s production Alice in Wonderland will be September 3, 4 & 5, 4:30 - 6:30 pm.
-Rehearsals M-F, 4:30 - 6:30 pm, with occasional Saturdays through the November 1, 2, & 3 performance weekend.
-This whimsical play is a humorous and imaginative retelling of an iconic story, and production involvement offers professional-grade experiences for student musicians, actors, technicians, and designers.
-Sign up here!
+Mainstage-ready performers in Grades 5-12 are invited to audition for seasonal productions in the Fall and Spring.
+Middle School auditions for this fall’s production Urinetown will be September 2 & 3, 4:30 - 6:30 pm.
+Rehearsals run M-F, 4:30 - 6:30 pm, with occasional Saturdays through the November 7, 8, & 9 performance weekend.
+This Tony Award-winning musical satire pokes fun at government corruption by centering the story in a dystopian world where private toilets cannot exist!
+Mainstage Theatre involvement offers professional-grade experiences for student musicians, actors, technicians, and designers.
+Sign-ups coming in mid-July.

 PRIVATE MUSIC LESSONS